Tuesday, August 18, 2026

 NVIDIA official — first-hand confirmation of roadmap / product.

-Official disclosureSlicast · July 14, 2026 · US · Source: NVIDIA Blog
+Official disclosureSlicast · July 15, 2026 · US · Source: NVIDIA Blog

-Agencies and operators can run customized Nemotron models on their own infrastructure, train on their own data and retain full ownership of the resulting models including the weights that encode their operational knowledge.
-Palantir's Sovereign AI Operating System, built on AIP, Ontology, Foundry and Apollo, handles the operational and data authorization layer for easy deployment in sensitive environments, with explicit data authorization, architecturally enforced isolation and full auditability.
+With this new engine, government agencies and operators can run customized Nemotron models on their own infrastructure, train on their own data and retain full ownership of the resulting models, including the weights that encode their operational knowledge.
+Palantir's Sovereign AI Operating System, built on AIP, Ontology, Foundry and Apollo, provides the operational and data authorization layer for deployment in sensitive environments, with explicit data authorization, architecturally enforced isolation and full auditability.
+As customized models are used in production, agencies can continually improve them using new data and feedback, creating a data flywheel that optimizes performance while keeping data, models and auditability under customer control.

 Read the original